0xDAWS/datchk/README.md

 # Planned features
 - Improve search functionality and output formatting
-- Allow users to generate a list from search results (All titles for a specific region for example)
+- Allow users to generate a list ffile search results (All titles for a specific region for example)
-- Implement auto-rename, which will allow users to rename files which have a different name from their entry in the datfile.
+- Implement auto-rename, which will allow users to rename files which have a different name ffile their entry in the datfile.
 - More error handling and code refactoring
+- Add the ability to recursively find all files in a directory